Register an intention to marry

 - notary public.

-Both people must provide their original birth certificate or passport.
-Photocopies are not accepted.
-Your passport must show your place of birth.
+- both people must provide their birth certificate or passport.
+Your passport must show your place of birth, not your nationality or where you currently live

 Lodging a notice of intended marriage